Summer Hike at Jeremy’s Run Trail

 Jeremy’s Run Trail

 Jeremy’s Run Trail goes on for 4.6 miles in one direction alongside Jeremy’s Run, a peaceful stream.
 The trail cuts across the stream several times and is relatively flat in most areas.
-One way is 5.8 miles, and a shuttle trip is 11.6 miles.
+One way is 5.8 miles, making it 11.6 miles out-and-back.

 The loop trail is 14.7 miles long and seems like a popular camping trip.
 There were a few camping spots near Jeremy’s Run that were lovely.